 A wareness of these barriers to patients and mental health providers will help the state implement a statewide telepsychiatry system worthy of national recognition.
 In July 2013, the N.C.
-General Assembly established a statewide telepsychiatry program in North Carolina.
-The North Carolina Statewide Telepsychiatry Program (NC-STeP) is administered by East Carolina University's Center for Telepsychiatry and e-Behavioral Health (CTeB).
-It will be substantially similar to the Albemarle Hospital Foundation Telepsychiatry Project.
-The legislature appropriated \$2 million for the program for Fiscal Year 2013-14 and \$2 million for 2014-15.
+General Assembly established a statewide telepsychiatry program in North Carolina.34 The North Carolina Statewide Telepsychiatry Program (NC-STeP) will be administered by East Carolina University's Center for Telepsychiatry and e-Behavioral Health (CTeB), and it will be substantially similar to the Albemarle Hospital Foundation Telepsychiatry Project.
+The legislature appropriated \$2 million for 2013-14 and \$2 million for 2014-15 for the program.